Tyrone Barnett: Crawley Town

-Barnett signed for newly promoted League Two side Crawley Town for an undisclosed fee in June 2011.
+Barnett signed for newly-promoted League Two side Crawley Town for an undisclosed fee in June 2011.
 He scored the "Red Devils" first ever Football League goal on 6 August, opening the scoring in a 2–2 draw with Port Vale at Vale Park.
 Barnett and Crawley manager Steve Evans were nominated for Player of the Month for August and League Two Manager of the Month for August respectively, but lost to Mark Arber and Andy Scott.
 Barnett scored his first brace for the club against Bradford City on 16 September.
 His brace against Bradford attracted interest from other clubs.
 He went on to score a total of 14 goals in 33 games for the club in the first half of the 2011–12 season.
 Blackpool had a bid accepted for Barnett, but the move fell through over personal terms.
 Despite leaving Crawley Town, Barnett was nominated for the League Two Player of the Year, but lost out to Matt Ritchie.
 He was also named on the PFA Team of the Year for League Two.

 Peterborough United

 2011–12 season

-On 21 February 2012, Barnett signed on an emergency loan deal for Championship side Peterborough United, with a permanent move worth £1.1 million agreed for the start of summer transfer window.
+On 21 February 2012, Barnett signed an emergency loan deal for Championship side Peterborough United, with a permanent move worth £1.1 million agreed for the start of summer transfer window.
 Four days later he came off the bench to score on his debut in a 1–1 draw at Doncaster Rovers.
 After the match, manager Darren Ferguson described Barnett's goalscoring debut as one of the best he had witnessed.
 Two weeks later, on 10 March 2012, Barnett had scored three goals in three consecutive matches, bringing his tally to four.
-At the end of the 2011–12 season, Barnett joined Peterborough United on a permanent basis.
+At the end of the 2011–12 season, Barnett joined Peterborough United permanently.